developer-yasir/Support-Panel/RBAC_DOCUMENTATION.md

 - Existing users will maintain their current roles unless explicitly changed
 - New company owners will automatically receive admin privileges
-- The system now supports the `customer` role in addition to existing roles
+- The system no longer supports the `customer` role - all non-admins are now either Support Agents or Company Managers

 ## Testing the System

 1. Register a new company to verify the owner gets admin role
 2. Register individual users to verify they receive support_agent role by default
-3. Check that UI elements appear/disappear based on user roles
+3. Check that UI elements appear/disappear based on user roles (admin, support_agent, company_manager)
 4. Verify API responses match user permissions
 5. Confirm tenant isolation is working for different companies